 Private employers who have 3 or more employees at a time or employed 1 employee for 35 or more hours for 13 or more of the preceding 52 weeks, are required to purchase workers’ compensation insurance.
 Failing to comply is a crime punishable by up to 6 months jail time and civil penalties of $1,000.

 Misclassifying workers can be a dangerous game.
 Businesses without proper insurance lose the protection of the exclusive remedy provision.
 They can be sued for pain and suffering damages.
 Officers and directors of the corporation can also be found personally liable for payment of workers’ compensation benefits.

 We have handled many of these workers’ comp cases in Michigan.
 It is possible to file an Application for Mediation or Hearing with the State of Michigan and seek a determination of rights.
 Many of these disputed workers’ compensation cases eventually settle for a lump sum cash payment.

-Injured at work?
+Injured while on the job in Michigan?
 Contact our workers’ comp lawyers for a free consultation

-If you were injured at work and would like to speak with an experienced workers comp lawyer about your case call us now, or fill out our contact form for a free consultation.
+If you were injured while on the job in Michigan and would and you have concerns about employee misclassification or other concerns about your workers’ comp claim call now to speak with an experienced lawyer about your case, or fill out our contact form for a free consultation.
 There is absolutely no cost or obligation.
 We’re here for you.